Hip & Knee Replacement

 The hip is a ball-and-socket joint.
 The ball is the top part of the thigh bone, or femur called the femoral head.
 It fits into a cup-shaped socket in the pelvic bone known as the acetabulum.
 Ligaments connect the femoral head to the acetabulum and provide stability.

 When degenerative hip arthritis becomes so severe that it interferes with your life, it may be time for a total hip replacement.
 The goal of surgery is to remove your painful joint and replace it with an artificial one.
-Depending on your health and lifestyle, our joint replacement surgeons can perform the procedure using the traditional, “open” method, a minimally invasive procedure, or the anterior approach.
+Depending on your health and lifestyle, our joint replacement surgeons can perform the procedure using the traditional, “open” method, a minimally invasive procedure, or the posterior approach.

 The traditional total hip replacement method requires a large incision on the side of your hip.
 The surgeon also has to cut through muscles and dislocate the hip to access the joint.
 During a minimally invasive hip replacement, the doctor makes one or two smaller incisions.
 The procedure still involves cutting muscles and tendons, but to a lesser extent than the open method, and the hip is not dislocated.